microsoft/vscode-docs/api/language-extensions/overview.md

 - Bracket autoclosing
 - Bracket autosurrounding
 - Comment toggling
+- Auto indentation
-- Folding (legacy)
+- Folding (by markers)

 We have three guides for writing Language Extensions that provide Declarative Language Features.

 - [Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide): VS Code uses TextMate grammar for syntax highlighting.
-This guide will walk you through converting an existing TextMate grammar into a VS Code extension.
+This guide will walk you through writing a simple TextMate grammar and converting it into a VS Code extension.
-- [Snippet Completion Guide](/api/language-extensions/snippet-guide): Extension authors can provide handy snippets for any language.
-Learn how to add an idiomatic framework usage as a snippet, or create a snippet for using the latest ECMAScript syntax.
+- [Snippet Completion Guide](/api/language-extensions/snippet-guide): This guide explains how to bundle a set of snippets into an extension.
 - [Language Configuration Guide](/api/language-extensions/language-configuration-guide): VS Code allows extensions to define a **language configuration** for any programming language.
 This file controls basic editing features such as comment toggling, bracket matching/surrounding and region folding (legacy).

 ## Programmatic language features